The Frolic of the Beasts: Setting

 "Iro Village" is a fictional place set in the former fishing village of Arari, which was merged into the current town of Nishiizu.
 Similarly, a reference to Mt Taiya is also fictional.
 However, nearby Arari is a real mountain called "Ono-san" or "Ono-yama."
 The Japanese characters "Ono" can also be read "Taiya."
-Mishima stayed at a ryokan in Arari and also visited the Air Self Defense Force base at nearby Hamamatsu while writing The Frolic of the Beasts (Mishima is known to have been assiduous with his on-site research).
-A monument to Mishima is located in the area of Cape Kogane, with a passage from The Frolic of the Beasts engraved on it.
+Mishima stayed at a ryokan in Arari called the Horaiya and also visited the Air Self Defense Force base at nearby Hamamatsu while writing The Frolic of the Beasts (Mishima is known to have been assiduous with his on-site research).
+A monument to Mishima is located in the area of Cape Kogane overlooking Suruga Bay, with a passage from The Frolic of the Beasts engraved on it (with the original calligraphy being brushed by Mishima's father, Azusa Hiraoka).

 Title and covers

 Before its official English translation, the novel's title was variously translated as Beastly Entanglements and The Amusement of Beasts.

 The novel's first edition cover illustration was done by Kaii Higashiyama.